FomTarro/skeletom-net/src/pages/blogs/vts.heartrate.1.4.0.md

 ### Additions:

-- <span class='highlight'>VFX Support!</span> Dynamically control any of the fabulous [VTube Studio post-processing VFX](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects) with your heart rate!
+- **VFX Support!** Dynamically control any of the fabulous [VTube Studio post-processing VFX](https://github.com/DenchiSoft/VTubeStudio/wiki/Visual-Effects) with your heart rate!
 Experience distortion that pulses in time with your heart, or become increasingly desaturated and unstable as your heart rate climbs!
 The possibilities are endless.
-- <span class='highlight'>Built-in Stream Widget!</span> Usable as a [Browser Source in OBS](https://obsproject.com/kb/browser-source), or as a [Web Item in VTube Studio](https://github.com/DenchiSoft/VTubeStudio/wiki/Web-Items).
+- **Built-in Stream Widget!** Usable as a [Browser Source in OBS](https://obsproject.com/kb/browser-source), or as a [Web Item in VTube Studio](https://github.com/DenchiSoft/VTubeStudio/wiki/Web-Items).
 It prints your heartrate in real time, and the backing image does a pulsing animation at the corresponding speed.
 Can be customized with Custom CSS in either case!
-- <span class='highlight'>Heartrate Offsets!</span> Apply a flat +/- value to add or subtract from your real heartrate; perfect for folks who may feel sheepish about their naturally high or low BPM.
+- **Heartrate Offsets!** Apply a flat +/- value to add or subtract from your real heartrate; perfect for folks who may feel sheepish about their naturally high or low BPM.
     - <span class="translucent italic font-tiny">(NOTE: this feature was added at the behest of [Henemimi](https://www.henemimi.tv) who told me to say "*can you put me in the patch note and say this is for henemimi who said her heart rate is cringe*")</span>

 ### Updates: